demisto/content/Packs/CortexAttackSurfaceManagement/Integrations/CortexAttackSurfaceManagement/README.md

 ### asm-start-remediation_confirmation_scan
 ***
-Starts a new Remediation Confirmation Scan or gets an existing scan ID
+Starts a new Remediation Confirmation Scan or gets an existing scan ID.

 #### Base Command